melkyades/transliterator/README.md

 ## Loading

-For now, we are supporting just transliterating from Pharo (until we transliterate the transliterator :), so the code only loads on Pharo.
+For now, we only suppor transliterating from Pharo (until we transliterate the transliterator :), so the code only loads on Pharo.

 Transliterator uses Powerlang compiler to parse code and apply the rules.
 For now, you need to first